Whitbread Earnings Call Transcripts

 -

-Accommodation sales in the U.K. were flat year-over-year, outperforming the market, while Germany delivered double-digit RevPAR growth and is on track for profitability.
-Efficiency savings exceeded targets, a £250 million share buyback was announced, and the five-year plan aims for £300 million incremental profit and over £2 billion in shareholder returns.
+Accommodation sales in the U.K. were flat year-over-year, outperforming the market, while Germany saw double-digit RevPAR growth and a significant reduction in losses.
+Efficiency savings exceeded targets, and the five-year plan remains on track, supported by property asset recycling and a new £250 million share buyback.

 -